Leave this site

 Best practice is to inform victims their report is being filed either face to face or on the telephone (depending on the crime type) to enable them to ask any questions.

-A letter informing them of filing should only be used after all other avenues for evidence gathering and victim contact have been explored – such as calling NOT from withheld numbers, emailing, text message, attending the address, speaking to neighbours, contacting other agencies or services supporting the victim such as IDVA/ISVA/Housing etc (non-exhaustive).
+A letter informing them of filing should only be used after all other avenues for evidence gathering and victim contact have been explored – such as calling not from withheld numbers, emailing, text message, attending the address, speaking to neighbours, contacting other agencies or services supporting the victim such as IDVA/ISVA/Housing etc (non-exhaustive).

 It should not be assumed the victim is choosing not to speak to us and officers should be professionally curious as to the reasons the victim cannot be contacted.
 Are they safe and well?
 Have they been seen by a neighbour or friend?
 Could they be at risk or unable to speak to us?
 Before any letter is sent, this risk needs to be considered and mitigated against.